OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 **Response (TransactionInfo):**

-Please refer to the TransactionInfo structure in the main SDK documentation.
+Refer to the TransactionInfo structure in the main SDK documentation.

 **Related Methods:**